About RGraph and me

 It does make text look much better though, and as less is being rendered on to the canvas it can make a noticable improvement in performance - particularly in canvas based effects and animations.

-Starting in a telephone technical support role for consumer desktops (both x86 hardware and software support - Windows and Windows software) for a well known UK high street brand I then moved into a firm doing dedicated desktop support.
+Starting in a telephone technical support role for consumer desktops (both x86 hardware and software support - Windows and Windows software) for a well known high street brand I then moved into a firm doing dedicated desktop support.

 In this role there was elements of telephone support but mainly it involved visiting peoples desks and either installing new bits of software or resolving faults for people.